hritiksharma21/f1-performance-analysis-dashboard/README.md

 ## ❓ Key Questions Answered
 - Which drivers improve positions most effectively during races?
-- Which constructors balance efficiency and reliability best?
+- Which constructors balance efficiency and reliability?
 - How competitive has Formula 1 been across different eras?

 ---